rail5/SimpleFS/README.md

 - Portable
 - Dual- or single-user set up *(users with permission to upload)*
 - Option to automatically delete files after a certain length of time
+- Automatically ZIPs files if you upload more than one at a time
 - SQLite (No need for a bulky SQL Server)

 ### Installation